Deadline: June 10, 2022

-Intel has partnered with AFCEA to offer an Intel-AFCEA Graduate Diversity Scholarship for STEM students pursuing a Master’s degree or PhD during the Fall 2021-Spring 2022 term.
+Intel has partnered with AFCEA to offer an Intel-AFCEA Diversity Scholarship for STEM students pursuing an undergraduate or graduate (Master’s or PhD) degree during the Fall 2021-Spring 2022 term.

 - Must be a U.S. Citizen or Permanent Resident

 Applicant must be a service Veteran or active-duty service member, or a “Gold Star Family Member” with

-Applicant must be a full-time student in an accredited U.S. University currently pursuing an undergraduate or graduate (Master's or PhD) degree
+- Applicant must be a full-time student in an accredited U.S. University currently pursuing an undergraduate or graduate (Master's or PhD) degree

 - Applicant must have a 3.0 or higher cumulative GPA

 - Disciplines: Chemistry, Chemical Engineering Computer Engineering, Computer Science, Electrical Engineering, Electrical & Computer Engineering, Electronics Engineering, Information Technology, Industrial Engineering, Manufacturing Engineering, Material Engineering or Science, Mathematics, Mechanical Engineering, Physics, Polymer Engineering, Robotics Engineering, Systems Engineering, and Statistics.

-Applications accepted starting January 1, 2021 and must include completed response to five essay questions, two letters of recommendation, current resume, and official transcript.
-Deadline: May 31, 2021.
-A link to the online application form will be posted at the top of this page.
+Applications accepted starting October 1, 2021 and must include a completed application, one letter of recommendation, current resume, and official transcript.
+Deadline: November 30, 2021.

 AFCEA Educational Foundation